-During the inspection, records relating to four autologous cell donations, including two PBSC, one DLI-only and one bone marrow donation, were reviewed.
-The review included records such as: consent for procurement, donor testing, storage and discard, receipt records, white cell counts, processing records, controlled-rate freezing data, storage information, cleaning records and lists of reagents and materials coming into contact with the cells.
+Three sets of cell donations, including two PBSC and one DLI-only were reviewed.
+The review included records such as: donor consent, donor serological testing, CD34 enumeration, processing records, cleaning records, controlled-rate freezing records, storage information, and lists of reagents and materials coming into contact with the cells.